portlandrobotics/common_platform/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the MIT License and the Solderpad Hardware License v2.1.
 See [LICENSE.txt][license-url] for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>